adlnet/xAPI-Spec/xAPI.md

 ###### 0.90 to 0.95 (August 31, 2012):

-"Core" Verbs and Activity types were removed from the specification.
-References to these verbs in results, context, interactions, and Activity Definitions were also  removed.
+"Core" verbs and activity types were removed from the specification.
+References to these verbs in results, context, interactions, and activity definitions were also  removed.
 It was recommended that implementers prefer community defined verbs to creating their own verbs.
-- Verbs, Activity types, and extension keys are now URIs
+- Verbs, activity types, and extension keys are now URIs
 - Restructured and added language around some of the other implementation details and scope.
 - Changed from using a person-centric view of agents to a persona-centric view.
 - Friend of a Friend (FOAF) agent merging requirement was removed.
-- Agent Objects must now have exactly 1 uniquely identifying property, instead of at least one.
+- Agent objects must now have exactly 1 uniquely identifying property, instead of at least one.

 ###### 0.95 to 1.0.0 (April 26, 2013):